ura-design-system/isomerpages-boa/resources/news/_posts/2019-03-08-speculation-speculation.md

 ---
 layout: post
-title:  "Speculation Speculation: Everyday Views of Property "
+title: 'Speculation Speculation: Everyday Views of Property '
-date:   2019-03-08
+date: 2019-03-08T00:00:00.000Z
-permalink: "/resources/news/SpeculationSpeculation"
+permalink: /resources/news/SpeculationSpeculation

 ---

 JOINTLY ORGANISED BY NUS DEPARTMENT OF GEOGRAPHY AND GLOBAL URBAN STUDIES - Admission is FREE, all are welcome